karinje/video-pipeline-python/run_pipeline/docs/PIPELINE_README.md

 - Dialogue format includes speaker names and voice characteristics for audio models
 - All prompts are saved in debug directories for review
 - Parallel execution is used for concept generation, image generation, and video generation where possible
-- You can skip Steps 0-1 if you already have an evaluation JSON
+- You can skip Steps 1-2 if you already have an evaluation JSON
 - You can skip individual steps (image generation, first frames, video clips) if outputs already exist
-- Visual effects library is automatically loaded from `s7_generate_scene_prompts/inputs/visual_effects.md` and integrated into scene prompts
+- Visual effects library is automatically loaded from `s7_generate_scene_prompts/inputs/visual_effects.md` and integrated into scene prompts (when `enable_visual_effects: true`)
+- Visual effects can be disabled by setting `video_settings.enable_visual_effects: false` in pipeline config